 - Original transcripts from PA school attended must be submitted directly to the PA office.

 Applicants are selected based on their academic achievement, interpersonal skills and an established interest in oncology.
 Candidates with foundational competencies in clinical research which may be obtained in undergraduate or PA school are preferred.
 Those with an interest in PA education and leadership are encouraged to apply.
-Top applicants are invited to Houston for a formal interview.
+Top applicants are invited to Houston for an interview.

 Maura Polansky, MS, MHPE, PA-C